DrChainsaw/NaiveNASlib.jl/docs/src/index.md

 more complex models.
 NaiveNASlib comes to the rescue so that you can focus on the actual problem.
 Any failure to produce a valid model after mutation warrants an issue!

-NaiveNASlib makes quite few assumptions on the underlying implementation which in turn means that it is quite easy to make use of its capabilities for an existing library.
+NaiveNASlib makes few assumptions on the underlying implementation which in turn means that it is quite easy to make use of its capabilities for an existing library.

 Note that there really isn't anything neural network specific about NaiveNASlib and it can be used to modify any computation